Penalties for Driving Without a License and Driving While Suspended or Revoked

 All states issue driver's licenses and impose penalties on motorists who get caught driving without a valid license.
 Generally, these penalties vary depending on whether the motorist just didn't have a license or was operating a vehicle while his or her license was suspended or revoked.

 In all states, it's unlawful for a person to operate a vehicle on public streets or highways without a valid driver's license.
-Unlicensed driving where the driver never had a license or just let their license expire is typically a traffic violation, a relatively minor offense.
+Generally, driving without a valid license will involve one of three scenarios: unlicensed driving, driving with an expired license, or driving with a suspended or revoked license.

 • necessity, and